Introduction

 - ‘produced by or from living things’

 - Growth in slow churches is organic, natural, zig zagging and non linear.
 It is not artificial and not driven by large turbo charged professional ad campaigns.
 It is not ‘attractional’ per se.
 Its not a commercially driven.
 Its growth from the inside out.
 It’s organic growth where churches grow first qualitatively and then quantitatively.
 God weighs us, He does not count us.
 Quantitative growth occurs through natural lifestyle evangelism that’s sustainable.
 Growth is natural.
 Sometimes it may be through schisms – like using cuttings in vegetative reproduction but it is not growth through aggressive church takeovers such as in merger and acquisition style ‘movement growth’ that one sees happen from time to time.
 Here, commonly one big church finds some formula that works for them, and then they start swallowing up a bunch of other smaller churches through a corporate-like aggressive takeovers.
-Local ‘pleasant boundaries’ are often disregarded.
+Local ‘pleasant boundaries’ are often d sregarded.
 There may be some economic benefits in doing this type of growth by amalgamation because you do not duplicate resources but the opportunity cost is loss of autonomy, which is a very high price.
 It’s not organic growth; it’s linear growth by swallowing, growth by co-opting smaller churches, artificial growth, transfer growth and not growth through organic Spirit lead reproduction.

 - The opposite of organic churches are franchise, cookie cutter patterned churches.
 God uses many forms thankfully but organic Slow Churches have a distinct character difference from franchise churches: each church is unique.
-The ‘inorganic’ type churches follow a corporate model turbocharged with tons of artificial fertilizer, where the plants grow quickly but have weak root development through the process and conditions of life outside a greenhouse.
-The wild mountain slopes can be inhospitable but they have other benefits as a place of growth.
+The ‘inorganic’ type churches follow a corporate model turbocharged with tons of artificial fertilizer, where the plants grow quickly but have weak root development through the process and conditions of life outside a The wild mountain slopes can be inhospitable but they have other benefits as a place of growth.

-- Organic food generally taste much better than genetically modified ones because growers are pushing volume and not quality, taste is lost in the process.
-You know the perfect looking tomato that tastes like nothing?
+- Organic food generally taste much better than genetically modified ones because growers are pushing volume and not quality, taste is lost in the You know the perfect looking tomato that tastes like nothing?
 Organic speaks of something relatively more tasty; it’s slowly grown, unique.
 It’s not grown in artificial, untested in the real world, spiritual mono-culture greenhouses with climate control AC and very soft seats.
 With cool highly entertaining programs.

 - Organic church or Slow Church is a church that can survive in the bush.
 It has all the DNA, the spiritual, apostolic, and prophetic DNA, to survive in the jungle of a world hostile to the gospel.
 Organic is tougher; it’s more resilient and doesn’t quickly die.
 Its seeds are heirloom and keep their potency for generations.

-- Organic gardens are not known for their high volume but for their high value.
-With unique flavours, intense colours and superior medical properties, organic crops are better quality than mass-produced supermarket GMO crops.
+- Organic gardens are not known for their high volume but for their high With unique flavours, intense colours and superior medical properties, organic crops are better quality than mass-produced supermarket GMO crops.

 SLOW Churches are WHOLE